 Seattle Obesity Project – The goal of this 5-year multi-site project is to examine the impact of the environment on diet quality and physical activity in Washington State.

-Cancer Prevention and Control Research Network (CPCRN) –This project aims to implement and disseminate evidence-based cancer interventions to address health disparities among minority and immigrant populations.
+Cancer Prevention and Control Research Network [CPCRN] – this 5-year project aims to implement and disseminate evidence-based cancer prevention interventions to address health disparities among minority and immigrant populations.

-UW Institute of Translational Health Service (ITHS) - The goal of this collaboration is to develop programs to promote community engagement in participatory research and build successful research partnerships between researchers and community-based organizations.
+UW Institute of Translational Health Sciences [ITHS] – the goal of this 5-year collaboration is to develop successful community-academic partnerships and promote community engagement across the translational research spectrum.

 The Media Relations team at Fred Hutch is available to assist members of the news media who would like to arrange interviews with faculty.